tytydraco/yessleep/out/I_think_my_friend_is_a_Skinwalker_Final.md

 “I just…need…to get…it off my…chest.”

-With that its ribcage splayed open in an explosion of bone and viscera.
+With that its ribcage splayed open in a macabre explosion of bone and viscera.
 It began to lower its torso over me, A void stared back, it was though a black hole had nestled into this creatures bosom, and it was going to suck me in and pull me apart from every direction imaginable.

 I thought of how I was going to be consumed, how it would go on to masquerade itself as me.
 How it would lure my mom or friends out in the woods and then mutilate them and continue the cycle.
 I thought of how it spoke with James voice, how much that angered me.
 Was I going to just let this thing eat me like it did James?
 I was going to die no matter what, so it didn’t matter what I did at this point.